niasssu/niasssu/README.md

-- Name: niassu, niā
+- Name: niasssu or niā <sup>(case-sensitive)</sup>
 - Interests: art, programming, games, language, music
 - Languages: English
 - Can program in: HTML, CSS, JavaScript, BASH
 - Learning: a little bit of everything
 - Contact: email = niassu@protonmail.com
-- Pronouns: any
+- Pronouns: any/all

-> most of my commits are super minor fixes of syntax errors on my own stuff. i have not yet figured out how to push from the terminal.
+> learned about codespaces and probably need to use them more
 >
 > le github est du [bread].